-With reference to FIG. 6, and with continuing reference to all previous figures, the present invention will now be described with reference to acquiring information from IR radiation received from a patient P during examination of 50 breasts 114.
-Desirably, patient P sits on a bench or chair 110 having a back 112 which reclines at an angle \square from a vertical axis 113 or patient P stands and leans against a similarly angled leaning board (not shown).
-Angle □ is selected so that the underside of each breast 114 is desirably within tFOV 92 55 of IR imaging camera 4.
+With reference to FIG. 6, and with continuing reference to all previous Figures, the present invention will now be described with reference to acquiring information from IR radiation received from a patient P during examination of 35 breasts 114.
+Preferably, patient P sits on a bench or chair 110 having a back 112 which reclines at an angle $\theta$ from a vertical axis 113 or patient P stands and leans against a similarly angled leaning board (not shown).
+Angle $\theta$ is selected so that the underside of each breast 114 is within tFOV 92 of IR 40 radiation emissions of particular skin areas associated with imaging camera 4.
 To facilitate IR imaging of the lateral area of the breasts 114 and the axilla region, patient P moves her arms laterally and cephally away from her body, resting her elbows and forearms on supports 115.
-IR imaging camera 4 is positioned in spaced relation to patient P so that the entire 60 anterior chest area C of patient P and, more particularly, breasts 114 of patient P are within tFOV 92 of IR imaging camera 4.
-Desirably, IR imaging camera 4 is positioned so that breasts 114 and adjacent torso 116 of patient P fill a majority of tFOV 92.
-However, IR lens 32 can be adjusted to 65 optically zoom on a specific defined area of patient P thereby enabling acquisition of IR radiation from this selected area.
+IR imaging camera 4 is positioned in spaced relation to patient P so that the entire 45 anterior chest area C of patient P and, more particularly, breasts 114 of patient P are within tFOV 92 of IR imaging camera 4.
+Preferably, IR imaging camera 4 is positioned so that breasts 114 and adjacent torso 116 of patient P fill a majority of tFOV 92.
+However, IR lens 32 can be adjusted to 50 optically zoom on a specific defined area of patient P thereby enabling acquisition of IR radiation from this selected area.

-In the present invention, optical zoom using IR lens 32 isolates the acquisition of IR radiation from a selected area of patient P, but does not increase the surface area of patient P viewed by each optel 90.
+In the present invention, optical zoom using IR lens 32 isolates the acquisition of IR radiation from a selected area of patient P, but does not increase the surface area of patient P 55 viewed by each optel 90.
 It is believed that acquisition of IR images over a smaller array of optels 90 by optical zoom will improve resolution of the image in the subset of the portion of patient P being imaged.

-The distance between patient P and IR imaging camera 4 is selected as a tradeoff between the focal length of IR lens 32 and the area of patient P which must be within tFOV 92 in order to obtain meaningful physiological information.
+The distance between patient P and IR imaging camera 4 is 60 selected as a tradeoff between the focal length of IR lens 32 and the area of patient P which must be within tFOV 92 in order to obtain meaningful physiological information.
 To this end, IR lens 32 is preferably configured so that all of the portion of patient P being imaged in tFOV 92 is in focus.
-Desirably, IR lens 32 of IR imaging camera 4 is configured to have a long focal length along with a blur circle and a diffraction limit less than the size of each optel 90 viewable by detector 28.
+65 Preferably, IR lens 32 of IR imaging camera 4 is configured to have a long focal length along with a blur circle and a diffraction limit less than the size of each optel 90 viewable by detector 28.
 With this combination, IR imaging camera 4 has a depth-of-field that enables each portion of patient P in tFOV 92 to be in focus regardless of the distance each sub-portion of patient P is spaced from IR imaging camera 4.